tomschr/dbcookbook/README.rst

 Mission
 -------
-The DocCookBook project aims to create a collection of cookbook-style solutions released under an open source license for the international DocBook community.
+The DoCookBook project aims to create an open source book about DocBook and the DocBook XSL stylesheets written in a cookbook-style manner and released under a Creative Commons license.

 Concept
 -------